whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170302-jonathan-kidd-m1.markdown

 #### Notes

-*   I feel my performance has consistently improved during the module, though I know I still have gaps in some areas.
+*   I feel my performance has consistently improved during the module, though I know I still have gaps in some areas (complex logic, algorithms).
 However, I feel I have gained the skills and knowledge of resources to work through any issues and continue to improve.

 ------------------------------------------------